UniversalDot/pallets/README.md

 # Pallets

+UPDATE: This repository has been archived.
+Pallets that are used in production are moved to [universal-dot-node](https://github.com/UniversalDot/universal-dot-node/tree/universal-develop/pallets).

 This is a playground for new pallets that are developed for Substrate.

 The pallets used in production have been moved to the [node](https://github.com/UniversalDot/universal-dot-node).